 The key is to hold the insulation blankets up in the cavity between the purlins.
-The most common method of adding insulation to a METAL BUILDING ROOF is the “banding System”.
-Typically the metal building purlins are 60” or 5’ apart.
-In these cases a 5’wide fiber glass blanket is standard.
-For purlin spaces that are custom or random our blankets are factory pre-cut to fit the existing purlin spacing prior to the lamination of the vinyl facing.
+The most common method of adding insulation to a metal building roof is the ‘Banding System.’
+Normally, metal building purlins are 60” or 5’ apart.
+A 5’-wide fiber glass blanket is standard.
+For purlin spaces that are customized or random, our insulation blankets can be factory pre-cut to fit the existing purlin spacing prior to the lamination of the vinyl facing.

-All rolls are then labeled with the sizes to help insure that the sizes are placed in the proper space.
-The factory pre-cut roll length is then determined usually by the spacing of the bays or the distance between the rigid frames.
-Steel bands 1” wide (depending on the supplier) are screwed to the under side of the metal purlin 30” apart creating a grid system in the roof.
-The purlin depth can vary with 8” being the most common.
-The factory pre-cut rolls are then fed through, above the steel bands through the length of the bay.
-This can be a relatively easy process and can turn challenging when the roof area is not open, full of mechanical, electrical or other obstacles.
-In these cases shorter length blankets are recommended with taping of the seams for a finished look.
+All rolls are then labeled with the sizes to help ensure that each blanket of insulation is placed in the proper space.
+The factory pre-cut roll length is then determined by either the spacing of the bays or the distance between the rigid frames.
+Steel bands are usually one inch wide (depending upon the supplier), then screwed into the underside of the metal purlin 30” apart; creating a grid system in the roof.
+Purlin depth can vary, up to eight inches.
+The factory pre-cut rolls are then fed through the length of the bay and above the steel bands.
+This process is relatively simple but whenever the roof areas are closed or have obstacles such as electrical or mechanical mechanisms, complications can arise during the installation process.
+When this occurs, shorter blanket lengths are recommended, with taping of the seams to secure a clean and finished appearance.

-CHOOSING A FACING Your facing is the material (white or black vinyl or polypropylene) used as the finished vapor barrier cover which is laminated to and over the fiber glass blankets.
-The most common facing is WMP-VR-R which is a vinyl reinforced product.
-Up grades are available for increased durability and strength.
-For instance to go to a WMP-50 facing which is twice as strong it is only about 4 cents additional per sq foot.
+The ‘facing’ is the material (white or black vinyl or polypropylene) which is used as the finished vapor barrier cover which is superficially laminated to the insulation blankets.
+The most common facing is WMP-VR-R, which is a vinyl-reinforced product.
+Upgrades are available for increased durability and strength.
+For instance, a WMP-50 facing is twice as strong as traditional facing and it only costs an additional four cents per square foot.

-TABS The tab is the extension of the vinyl facing past the fiber glass blanket which in retro-fit is usually 3” on each side.
-This tab is either tucked up along the side of the fiberglass acting like a trim or used to cover the bottom of the purlin.
-If it is glued it can then be considered a vapor barrier.
-To prevent additional heat transfer a 2” wide strip of rigid board acting as thermal blocks can be fastened at the bottom of each purlin along the entire length of the building.
+The tab is the extension of the vinyl-facing past the insulation blanket, which in retro-fit, is three inches on each side.
+This tab is either tucked up along the side of the insulation roll; acting like a trim or it is used to cover the bottom of the purlin.
+If it is glued, it is considered to be a vapor barrier.
+To prevent additional heat transfer, a two-inch wide strip of rigid board acts as thermal blocks and can be fastened at the bottom of each purlin along the entire length of the building.

-WALL INSTALLATION is much like the roof.
+Wall installation is much like the roof.
 The girt spacing will vary for the different eave heights and wind loads in a metal building.
-Typically the first girt is 7’4” above the floor with the additional girt spacing being 6’ or less.
-When the spacing is less than 6’ we factory pre-cut the roll width and length to the proper size then laminate the fiber glass and label as wall and the location which it is to be installed similar to the roof.
-For the first girt area of 7’4” the blankets are install up and down.
-A base angle must be installed at the floor the perimeter of the insulated area.
+Typically, the first girt is 7’4” above the floor and the additional girt spacing can be 6’ or less.
+When the spacing is less than 6’, we factory pre-cut the roll width and length to the proper size.
+We then laminate the insulation and label it with the specific location where it is to be installed.
+For a first girt area of 7’4”, insulation blankets are installed vertically.
+A base angle must be installed at the floor of the perimeter of the insulated area.

-This base angle will provide a attachment point for the steel banding running vertical at the base as well as a place to help seal the bottom and help prevent the fiber glass from being in contact with moisture.
+This base angle will provide an attachment point for the steel banding running vertically at the base as well as a place to help seal the bottom and help prevent the insulation from being in contact with moisture.
 A common option available from our company is a taped tab.
-This is a tab or extension of the facing which covers the base or a seam where 2 pieces of insulation come together.
-This tab has a factory pre-applied adhesive (double faced tape) which the installer peals paper off to stick once the insulation is in place.
+This is a tab or extension of the facing which covers the base or a seam where two pieces of insulation come together.
+This tab has a factory pre-applied adhesive (double-faced tape) which the installer peels paper off to adhere, once the insulation is in place.
 This makes it easy to seal the seams.

-To determine the quantity of pins take the total sq foot area that is to be insulated x 65%.
+To determine the quantity of pins needed for your job, figure ‘one’ pin per square foot for the total area that is to be insulated.
 This will give you the pin quantity.
-The cost of pins will vary for the length (insulation thickness) but for budget purposes you can use 16 cents each plus $40.00 per gallon of glue which will supply up to 1000 pins.
+The cost of pins will vary for the length (insulation thickness) but for budget purposes, add 24 cents for each one, plus an additional $60.00 per gallon of glue, which averages about 750 pins.